fpvandoorn/Dagstuhl-tables/README.md

 ### Relation to the Social Golfer Problem
-* The *Social Golfer Problem* is a problem similar to Dagstuhl's Happy Diner Problem: what is the maximum possible of meals such that no two participants sit at the same table more than once? `G(m,k)` is the maximal number of meals with `m*k` participants and where each table contains **exactly** `k` participants.
+* The *Social Golfer Problem* is a problem similar to Dagstuhl's Happy Diner Problem: given a group of `m*k` golfers playing in `m` groups of `k` golfers each day.
+No two golfers play together more than once.
+What is the maximum possible of days they can play?
+Call this number `G(m,k)`.
-* From a good solution of the Social Golfer Problem we can retrieve a solution to the Happy Diner Problem.
+* From a good solution `G(m,k)` of the Social Golfer Problem we can retrieve a `(m*k,k)`-solution to the Happy Diner Problem.
 * `F`: There is a perfect `(m*k,k)`-solution iff `G(m,k) = (m*k - 1) / (k - 1)` iff `T(m*k,k) = (m*k - 1) / (k - 1)`.
 * `G`: If `G(m,k)*(k-1) = m*k - 2` then `T(m*k,k) = G(m,k) + 1`.
 This is a lower bound by `a` and a upper bound using the solution to `G(m,k)`: take the solution to `G(m,k)` for the first `G(m,k)` meals.
 Then everyone has seen all other participants, but 1.
 For the last meal, have one table for each of the pair of participants which still need to see each other.
 * `G`: If `G(m,k)*(k-1) = m*k - 3` then `T(m*k,k) ≤ G(m,k) + 2` (if `k ≥ 3`).
 After the solution to `G(m,k)` every participant still needs to meet 2 other participants, which can be easily achieved in two days, by splitting everyone up in group of 2 or 3 people.